-Introduction to French Media
+Introduction to French News Media

 According to the rankings of Reporters without borders (RSF), France is ranked 32nd in the World Press Freedom Index.
 The political dynamics and media guidelines of French media are way different in comparison to the media dynamics of European countries.